Reasons for Procedure

 Call Your Doctor

-- Redness, swelling, increasing pain, excessive bleeding, or discharge around the incision site
+- Redness, swelling, more pain, a lot of bleeding, or leaking around the incision

-- Numbness or tingling in the foot or toes
+- Numbness or tingling in your foot or toes

-- Chalky white, blue, or black appearance of the foot or toes
+- Chalky white, blue, or black color in your foot or toes

 If you think you have an emergency, call for emergency medical services right away.